tinymce/tinymce-docs/_includes/integrations/react-quick-start.md

 ### Procedure

-1. On a command line or command prompt, install the [Create React App](https://github.com/facebook/create-react-app) package.
+1. Use the the [Create React App](https://github.com/facebook/create-react-app) package to create a new React project named `tinymce-react-demo`.

     ```sh
-    $ npm install -g create-react-app
+    $ npx create-react-app tinymce-react-demo
     ```

-2. Create a new React project named `tinymce-react-demo`.
+2. Change into the newly created directory.

     ```sh
-    $ create-react-app tinymce-react-demo
-    ```

-3. Change into the newly created directory.

-    ```sh
     $ cd tinymce-react-demo
     ```

-4. Install the `tinymce-react` package and save it to your `package.json` with `--save`.
+3. Install the `tinymce-react` package and save it to your `package.json` with `--save`.

     ```sh
     $ npm install --save @tinymce/tinymce-react
     ```

-5. Using a text editor, open `/path/to/tinymce-react-demo/src/App.js` and replace the contents with:
+4. Using a text editor, open `./src/App.js` and replace the contents with:

     ```jsx
     import React, { useRef } from 'react';